michaelbauchert/Dumptruck-Components/README.md

 Then open your browser to [localhost:5000](http://localhost:5000).

 This will build the demo application located in the `demo/` folder, in which you can use and test your components during development.

-If you want to add unit tests, you can take a look at [Jest](https://jestjs.io) and [Jest testing library](https://github.com/testing-library/svelte-testing-library).

-### Using the built web components with the demo app
+### Using the Built Web Components with the Demo App

-The demo application is provided for development and testing of your components, that's why it imports the `.svelte` files from the `lib/` folder directly by default.
+The demo application is provided for development and testing of the components, that's why it imports the `.svelte` files from the `lib/` folder directly by default.

 If you prefer, you can import the built web components from the `dist/` folder instead, by editing `demo/src/App.svelte` and replacing the `import '../../lib';` statement with `import '../../dist';` if you have the `bundleComponents` option enabled, or individually import your components with `import import '../../dist/MyComponent.wc.js';` otherwise.

 You'll also have to make sure to run the `npm run build` script to generate the `dist/` folder first.

-## Building the library
+## Building the Library

 The command `npm run build` will create the web components library in the `dist/` folder.
 It creates both a JavaScript module (`dist/index.mjs`) and a regular UMD script (`dist/index.js`).

 The build is automatically called when executing `npm publish` or `npm pack` to distribute your library, thanks to the `prepublishOnly` scripts in `package.json`.

-## Notes and limitations
+## Dev Limitations

-This template does not provide any web components polyfills for older browsers support.
+Dumptruck Components does not provide any web components polyfills for older browsers support.
 It's usually best to leave that task to the host application, hence why they're left out.

 ### Props

-Any props accepted by your web component are automatically transformed to element attributes.
+Any props accepted by each web component are automatically transformed to element attributes.
 Since camelCase or PascalCase does not work in HTML, you have to make sure to name your props in lowercase.

 ```html
 <script>